spjtcoi/PRS2024/modules/Day3a.docx.md

   5. Understand the challenges and limitations of applying PRS in populations with diverse genetic backgrounds.

-## Method for calculating PRS
-For this practical we will use PRSice-2.
-PRSice-2 is one of the dedicated PRS calculation and analysis programs that makes use of a sequence of PLINK functions.
-The tools utilises the standard clumping and thresholding (C+T) approach.

 ## Base and target datasets
 In this practical, we will compute a PRS for systolic blood pressure (SBP) and assess it performance across European and African ancestry datasets to clearly illustrate the portability problem.
 We will assess the predictive utility of 4 scores: